-20% of Group Management Committee members' annual variable compensation is linked to non-financial objectives and the achievement of our GH25 strategy, including "becoming a leader in ESG and Sustainable Investing".
+20% of Group Management Committee members' annual variable compensation is linked to non-financial objectives and the achievement of Gresham House's sustainability ambitions.
 Examples of key performance indicators used to assess the achievement of this objective include:

 - Sustainability agenda recognition.

 - Consultant recognition.

 - Industry/peer group awards.

 - Execution on the Corporate Sustainability Strategy.